18 Top-Rated Things to Do in Fairfield, CT

 12. Wander around Greenfield Hill Historic District

-Listed on the National Register of Historic Places since 1971, this is an area you won't want to miss.
+Listed on the National Register of Historic Places since 1971, this is a wonderful place to visit, and one you won't want to miss.
 In addition to breathtaking mansions belonging to the town's elite, Greenfield Hill is dotted with historic relics like the lovely 105 Meetinghouse Lane, an impressive, privately owned home built in the mid-1700s.

 The Old Salt Box is another adorable private home.
 It was built in 1751.
 While you can't wander through these lovely houses, you can appreciate them from outside.
 Park at the church and walk along the wide, tree-lined roads to truly appreciate the area's allure.